jacomyal/domino.js/SPECS.md

 3. What name for registration? (`register`)
 4. Should the user be able to use the controller logger?
 5. If tiles were to be accepted, maybe the listeners part of the registers is no more coherent.

+6. Should it be possible to add types in the controller constructor?